JesperDramsch/phd-thesis/methods-theory/index.rst

 Geoscientific publishing can be challenging to navigate with respect to machine learning.
-While papers investigating the theoretical fundamentals of machine learning in geoscience exist, it is clear that the overwhelming majority of papers present applications of ML to geoscientific problems.
+While papers investigating the theoretical fundamentals of machine learning in geoscience exist, it is clear that the overwhelming majority of papers present applications of machine learning to geoscientific problems.
 It is complex to evaluate whether a paper is a case study or a methodological paper with an exemplary application to a specific data set.
-Despite the difficulty of most thorough applications of ML, "idea papers" exist that simply present an established algorithm to a problem in geoscience without a specific implementation or addressing the possible caveats.
+Despite the difficulty of most thorough applications of machine learning, "idea papers" exist that simply present an established algorithm to a problem in geoscience without a specific implementation or addressing the possible caveats.
 On the flip-side, some papers apply machine learning algorithms as pure regression models without the aim to